jsdealy/latin/miscellae/guideToLatinConversation.md

-Sterno, stravi, stra-
-tum, sternSre, to spread,
+Sterno, stravi, stratum, sternSre, to spread,

-Sterto, stertui, ster-
-tere, to snore.
+Sterto, stertui, stertere, to snore.

-Strepo, strepui, strepi-
-tum, strepere, to resound.
+Strepo, strepui, strepitum, strepere, to resound.

-Strideo, stridere, to re-
+Strideo, stridere, to reecho, to resound.
-echo, to resound.

-Stringo, strinxi, stric-
-tum, stringere, to bind, to
+Stringo, strinxi, strictum, stringere, to bind, to draw together.
-draw together.

-Struo, strnxi, struc-
-tum, struere, to construct.
+Struo, strnxi, structum, struere, to construct.

-Studeo, studui, stu-
-dere, to study.
+Studeo, studui, studere, to study.

 Suadeo, suasi, suasum,
 suadere, to persuade.